0xcert/framework/docs/api/ethereum.md

 ## Bitski back-end provider

-A [Bitski](https://www.bitski.com/) back-end provider is applied back-end Node.js usage.
-You will be able to connect to ethereum blockchain and create queries and mutation via your Bitski developer wallets.
-To setup Bitski back-end provider it is required to first create a [development account](https://developer.bitski.com/) on Bitski.
+A [Bitski](https://www.bitski.com/) back-end provider is applied to back-end Node.js usage.
+You will be able to connect to the Ethereum blockchain and create queries and mutations via your Bitski developer wallets.
+To set up Bitski back-end provider, you need to first create a [development account](https://developer.bitski.com/) on Bitski.

 ### BitskiProvider(options)

-A `class` providing the communication with the Ethereum blockchain through [Bitski](https://www.bitski.com/).
+A class providing communication with the Ethereum blockchain through [Bitski](https://www.bitski.com/).

 **Arguments**

 | Argument | Description
 |-|-|-
 | options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
 This file is used when deploying new asset ledgers to the network.
-| options.clientId | A `string` representing the Bitski client id.
+| options.clientId | A string representing the Bitski client ID.
 You get the client ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
-| options.credentialsId | A `string` representing the Bitski credentials ID.
-You get the cretentials ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
+| options.credentialsId | A string representing the Bitski credentials ID.
+You get the credentials ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.credentialsSecret | A `string` representing the Bitski secret.
 You get the credentials secret by creating a [developer account](https://developer.bitski.com/) on Bitski.
-| options.mutationTimeout | A `number` representing the number of milliseconds in which a mutation times out.
-Defaults to `3600000`.
-You can set it to `-1` for disable timeout.
+| options.mutationTimeout | A numberrepresenting the number of milliseconds in which a mutation times out.
+Defaults to3600000.
+You can set it to -1 to disable timeout.
 | options.orderGatewayId | A `string` representing an Ethereum address of the [order gateway](/#public-addresses).
-| options.networkName | A `string` representing which ethereum network we will connect to.
+| options.networkName | A string representing the Ethereum network we will connect to.
 | options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
 | options.signMethod | An `integer` representing the signature type.
 The available options are `0` (eth_sign) or `2` (EIP-712) or `3` (perosnal_sign).
 It defaults to `0`.
-| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers (e.g. CryptoKitties address should be listed here).
+| options.unsafeRecipientIds | A list of stringsrepresenting smart contract addresses that do not support safe ERC-721 transfers (e.g., CryptoKitties address should be listed here).
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

 **Usage**